Mean, Median and Mode in Plain English

 Enter numbers separated by commas or spaces.
 Works for any size dataset.

-When data is given in a frequency table with class intervals — as is common in exam questions and real survey data — the calculation method changes.
-The exact values are unknown; only the classes and their frequencies are given.
+When data is given in a frequency table with class intervals — common in exam questions and survey data — the calculation method changes.
+See also the frequency distribution table maker and stem and leaf plot maker.

 fᵢ = frequency of class i